The Little Prince: Chinese editions

 The Little Prince is one of the most popular and beloved foreign works of literature in China.
 It is reported that there are more than 70 Chinese translations of the novella.
 According to the official website of the Succession Antoine de Saint-Exupéry-d'Agay, the version translated by Li Jihong, which was published in January 2013, sold over two million copies in less than four years.
 Cheng Li-chun published a translation in Taiwan in May 2022.

 Extension of copyrights in France

 Due to Saint-Exupéry's wartime death, his estate received the civil code designation Mort pour la France (English: Died for France), which was applied by the French government in 1948.
 Amongst the law's provisions is an increase of 30 years in the duration of copyright; thus most of Saint-Exupéry's creative works will not fall out of copyright status in France for an extra 30 years.

-So the original French text was in copyright almost everywhere in the world until 1 January 2015, remains under copyright in the US until 2039 and will remain in copyright in France until 2032.
-EU law on copyright, however, fluctuates country by country, despite years of attempts to harmonize it at 70 years.
-French law allows for a copyright of 70 years from the author's death.
-Saint-Exupery, because of extraordinary service to his nation, is granted an additional 30 years, meaning, in France, Le Petit Prince does not actually fall out of copyright until the end of 2044.
+The book will remain under copyright in the US until 2039 and will remain in copyright in France until 2033 or 2045.